Transition metal thioether complex: Thioether as a bridging ligand

 Unlike ethers, thioethers occasionally serve as bridging ligands.
 The complexes Nb2Cl6(SMe2)3 is one such example.
 It adopts a face-sharing bioctahedral structure with a Nb(III)=Nb(III) bond, spanned by two chloride and one dimethylsulfide ligands.
 The complex Pt2Me4(μ-SMe2)2 is a source of "PtMe2".

 Complexes chelating thioether ligands

 Thiacrown ligands are analogous to crown ethers.
 The best studied thiacrown ligands have the formula (SCH2CH2)n (n = 3,4,5,6).
 The tridentate tri-thioether 9-ane-S3 forms extensive families of complexes of the type M(9-ane-S3)L3 and [M(9-ane-S3)2]2+.
 Examples of Cu(II)-thioether complexes were prepared from 14-ane-S4 and 15-ane-S5.
 The hexadentate ligand 18-ane-6 also forms extensive family of complexes, including unusual examples of Pd(III) and Ag(II).
 Examples of homoleptic complexes [M(SR2)6]n+ are otherwise rare.

 Occurrence

 Thioether complexes in nature arise from coordination of the sulfur substituent found in the amino acid methionine.
 One of the axial ligands in cytochrome c is illustrative.
 Methionine sulfur weakly binds to copper in azurin.

+Related ligands: sulfonium

+Trimethylsulfonium, the methylated derivative of dimethylsulfide, is isoelectronic with trimethylphosphine.
+It forms complexes such as [Ru(NH3)5(S(CH3)3](3+).